SciRooPlot/SciRooPlot/README.md

 Rationale
 ---------
-This piece of software is meant to simplify day-to-day scientific plotting by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).
+This program aims to simplify day-to-day scientific plotting by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).
 It provides an intuitive interface for defining plots and makes it very easy to work with data stored in many different input files.
-An interactive command-line plotting app allows to quickly find and create specific plots from the users pool of plot definitions.
+An interactive command-line plotting app allows to quickly find and create specific plots from the pool of plot definitions.

-Everybody is welcome to use this program and contribute new features.
+Everybody is welcome to use this software and contribute new features.

 Prerequisites
 -------------